-It is common for adolescent girls with idiopathic scoliosis to have delayed menarche (beginning of their menstrual cycle).
+It is common for adolescent girls with scoliosis (idiopathic) to have delayed menarche (beginning of their menstrual cycle).
 Why is this?
 How are hormones, teens and scoliosis related?

 One theory promotes the idea that as estrogen is increased during menarche, bone growth is stimulated, but spinal cord growth (and flexibility) may not be.
 If spinal-cord tension already exists as the main mechanism driving a girl’s scoliosis, bones that suddenly grow at a more rapid rate could significantly increase her curve.
 This adds more strain on tight spinal nerves.
 Could withholding the release of estrogen by delaying the onset of menses be one way the body attempts to stop adding increased spinal cord tension to the spine?